-Georgia Student Health Survey 2.0 - Grades 6 - 12 Survey Question Drug and Alcohol Inclusion Values: 1 - 30 During the past 30days 50 On how many days did you have at least one drink of alcohol?
-51 On how many days did you smoke cigarettes?
-52 On how many days did you use any other tobacco products?
-53 On how many days did you smoke an electronic vapor product (such as e-cigars, e-pipes ,vape pipes, vaping pens ,e-hookahs, or hookah pen)?
-54 On how many days did you use marijuana (also called grass, pot, or hashish)?
-56 On how many days did you use methamphetamines (also called speed, crystal, crank, or ice)?
-58 On how many days did you use a prescription drug painkiller (such as OxyContin or Vicodin) without a doctor's prescription?
-59 On how many days did you use a prescription drug tranquilizer or sedative (such as Xanax or Ativan) without a doctor's prescription?
-60 On how many days did you use a prescription drug stimulant (such as Ritalin or Adderall) without a doctor's prescription?
-61 On how many days did you use any other type of prescription drug without a doctor's prescription?
+Georgia School Climate Survey (GSCS) Grades 6 - 12 Survey Question Drug and Alcohol Use 41 During the past 30 days, on how many days did you use any other tobacco products?
+42 During the past 30 days, on how many days did you smoke an electronic vapor product (such as Juul, e-cigars, e-pipes ,vape pipes, vaping pens ,e-hookahs, or hookah pen)?
+43 During the past 30 days, on how many days did you use marijuana (also called pot, weed) or hashish?
+44 During the past 30 days, on how many days did you use methamphetamines (also called speed, crystal/crystal meth, crank, ice, or uppers)?
+45 During the past 30 days, on how many days did you use heroin (also called dope, crack, smack, junk, or snow)?
+46 During the past 30 days, on how many days did you use a prescription drug painkiller / benzodiazepines (such as Hydrocodone, Oxycodone, Vicodin, Benzos, Klonopin, or Valium) that was not prescribed to you?
+47 During the past 30 days, on how many days did you use a prescription drug tranquilizer or sedative (such as Xanax, Gabapentin, or Ativan) that was not prescribed to you?
+49 During the past 30 days, on how many days did you use a prescription drug stimulant (such as Ritalin or Adderall) that was not prescribed to you?
+50 During the past 30 days, on how many days did you use any other type of prescription drug that was not prescribed to you?